memgraph/kubernetes-operator/docs/installation.md

 # Install Memgraph Kubernetes Operator

+All described installation options will run the Operator inside the cluster.

 ## Option I: Install using Makefile

 Make sure to clone this repository with its submodule (helm-charts).